Abra Kadabra (character)

-Abra Kadabra (Citizen Abra) is a magical supervillain appearing in American comic books published by DC Comics.
-He first appeared as a villain of the Flash in 1962.
+Abra Kadabra (Citizen Abra) is a supervillain appearing in American comic books published by DC Comics.
+Created by John Broome and Carmine Infantino, he first appeared as the primary antagonist of The Flash in The Flash 128# (May 1962).

-Abra Kadabra has made several animated appearances and appeared in two episodes of the live-action Arrowverse series, The Flash, portrayed by David Dastmalchian.
+Abra Kadabra has made several animated appearances and appeared in two episodes of the live-action Arrowverse series The Flash, portrayed by David Dastmalchian.

-Publication history

-Created by John Broome and Carmine Infantino, the character made his first appearance in The Flash #128 (May 1962).